SiegBoss/SiegBoss/README.md

 😬 My English is not very good, but I try to improve 😄

-I like the field of information technologies, I am looking for a position where I can apply my programming skills and learn new technologies.
+I really like programming, I am looking for a position where I can apply my programming knowledge and learn new technologies.
 Although I have no previous work experience, I am looking forward to starting my career and contributing my knowledge and passion for programming.

 -----------------